redpanda-data/connect/website/docs/components/processors/kv.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-This processor is designed to convert messages formatted as 'foo=bar bar=baz' into a structured JSON representation.
+This processor is designed to convert messages with key-value pairs, using any specified delimiter, into a structured JSON representation.

-Introduced in version 4.16.0.
+Introduced in version 4.25.

 ```yml
 # Config fields, showing default values